awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

  **Recommended solutions:**
 + Use a larger compute type with more available disk space, or reduce the size of your custom build image\.
-+ Update the permissions in your repository in Amazon ECR so that AWS CodeBuild can pull your custom build image into the build environment\.
++ Update the permissions in your repository in Amazon ECR so that CodeBuild can pull your custom build image into the build environment\.
 For more information, see the [Amazon ECR Sample](sample-ecr.md)\.

 ## Builds May Fail When File Names Have Non\-US English Characters<a name="troubleshooting-utf-8"></a>

 **Issue:** When you run a build that uses files with file names containing non\-US English characters \(for example, Chinese characters\), the build fails\.

-**Possible cause:** : Build environments provided by AWS CodeBuild have their default locale set to `POSIX`\. `POSIX` localization settings are less compatible with AWS CodeBuild and file names that contain non\-US English characters and can cause related builds to fail\.
+**Possible cause:** : Build environments provided by AWS CodeBuild have their default locale set to `POSIX`\. `POSIX` localization settings are less compatible with CodeBuild and file names that contain non\-US English characters and can cause related builds to fail\.

 **Recommended solution:** Add the following commands to the `pre_build` section of your build specification\.
-These commands make the build environment use US English UTF\-8 for its localization settings, which is more compatible with AWS CodeBuild and file names that contain non\-US English characters\.
+These commands make the build environment use US English UTF\-8 for its localization settings, which is more compatible with CodeBuild and file names that contain non\-US English characters\.

 For build environments based on Ubuntu: